 Psychiatry & Psychology

-The Division of Child & Adolescent Psychiatry and Psychology provides an array of clinical services though efforts of seven child and adolescent psychiatrists, three child and adolescent psychologists, 10 advanced trainees in fields of child and adolescent psychology and child and adolescent psychiatry, and eight clinicians who are on the staff of the University of Louisville Physicians-Bingham Clinic.
-These services cover a broad range of clinical disorders, provide a continuum of care for the community and serve as a local and regional resource for the most complex psychiatric problems of children and adolescents.
+The Division of Child and Adolescent Psychiatry and Psychology provides an array of clinical services through efforts of six child and adolescent psychiatrists, three child and adolescent psychologists, 10 advanced trainees in fields of child and adolescent psychiatry and child and adolescent psychology, and eight clinicians who are on the staff of the University of Louisville Physicians-Bingham Clinic.
+These services cover a broad range of clinical disorders, provide a continuum of care for the community, and serve as a local and regional resource for the most complex psychiatric problems of children and adolescents.

-The Kosair Children’s Hospital Emergency Room is the primary receiving facility for acute child and adolescent psychiatric emergencies.
-The division provides 24-hour coverage for this service, including face to face consultations throughout the week and emergency consultations on the weekend.
+The Norton Children’s Hospital Emergency Room is the primary receiving facility for acute child and adolescent psychiatric emergencies.
+The division provides 24-hour coverage for this service, including face to face consultations throughout the week, and emergency consultations on the weekend.
 The service evaluates approximately 800-1,000 children per year.